Skip to Main Content

 • Go to HathiTrust Digital Library and click where it says Log In

 • Click where it says See options to Login as Guest.
-Since Manhattan College is not a partner institution with Hathitrust, you'll need to create a different login for here.
+Since Manhattan University is not a partner institution with Hathitrust, you'll need to create a different login for here.

-• Click on Login With Google, and choose your Manhattan college account
+• Click on Login With Google, and choose your Manhattan University account

 • Next, go up to the search bar and choose Advanced Full Text Search, type in Austen, Jane and choose Author and click on Search.